Loyalty Programs

 The rising tide of expectations necessitates that loyalty marketers develop truly innovative loyalty programs, utilizing loyalty marketing best practices.
 In reading through this page, and this website for that matter, keep in the back of your mind the question of how your program can tap into not only changing lifestyles, but changing attitudes.
 The answer is not just in the rewards catalog, but in understanding the fundamentals of loyalty marketing.

-It is estimated by Colloquy that in 2008, there were 1.807 billion loyalty program memberships in the US (a 25% increase from their 2006 census) - with the average US household participating in 14.1 programs.
-Approximately 56% of those memberships were inactive (defined as no engagement within a 12 month period), bringing the average household active participation to 6.2 programs.
+It is estimated by Colloquy (2015) that there are over three billion loyalty program memberships in the US (a 26% increase from their 2013 census) - with the average US household participating in 29 programs.
+Approximately 58% of those memberships were inactive (defined as no engagement within a 12 month period), bringing the average household active participation to 12 programs.
 That is a lot to compete with.

 Program differentiation starts with the positioning of your program.
 Most programs don't have one - hence why so many programs look and act the same.
 Examples of program positionings are: